Trump’s Speech Shows He Has No Idea What to Do About the Coronavirus

 Trump’s speech had no mention of the central problem in the American response to the coronavirus, which is the lack of a functioning testing regime.
 Having falsely promised on Friday that everybody who currently wants a test can get one, Trump simply ignored the question altogether.
 At the moment, people who have symptoms do not know what they can do about it.
 The number is due to explode, and Trump offered them no guidance.

-While he did urge the audience to wash their hands; he likewise ignored the question of public gatherings, which is being resolved without any apparent input from the administration.
+While he did urge the audience to wash their hands, he likewise ignored the question of public gatherings, which is being resolved without any apparent input from the administration.
 Colleges are closing, sporting events are being canceled or staged without crowds, but Trump’s speech made no mention of the question at all.

 His primary public health gesture was the announcement of a travel ban from Europe.
 The explanation for this measure was terrifyingly ignorant.
 “We have seen fewer cases of the virus than are now present in Europe,” he boasted.
 This may not even be true.
 (It is possible that the U.S. only knows about fewer cases because of its atrocious testing regime.)
 Even if true, it would be irrelevant.
 The dynamic of the virus is that it spreads through populations.
 Starting at a lower level only means your caseload peaks a few days later.